ryan-p-randall/ryan-p-randall.github.io/cv/index.md

 share:
 ---

-Download a differently-formatted version of this [C.V. as a .pdf](https://www.dropbox.com/s/264bprfqnw07kqx/2015-01-29%20Ryan%20P.%20Randall%20CV.pdf?dl=0)
+Download a differently-formatted version of this [C.V. as a .pdf](https://www.dropbox.com/s/qdemxwuvqqgdj11/2015-03-04%20Ryan%20P.%20Randall%20CV.pdf?dl=0)
+Last updated 2015-03-04.
 {: .notice}

 ## Education

 **Indiana University**, Bloomington, IN
-Master of Library Science, (ALA Accredited) expected Spring 2015
+*Master of Library Science*, (ALA Accredited) expected Spring 2015

 - Library courses focused on digital libraries, library instruction, and humanities subject librarianship

 **University of Rochester**, Rochester, NY
-Master of Arts in Visual and Cultural Studies, 2012
+*Master of Arts in Visual and Cultural Studies*, 2012

 - Graduate studies focused on media, cultural studies, music, and democratic theory
 - Teaching assistant and instructor positions enhanced capacities to inspire undergraduates and graduate student peers with writing and critical thinking

-**University of California, Riverside**, Riverside, CA Master of Arts in English, 2005
+**University of California, Riverside**, Riverside, CA
+*Master of Arts in English*, 2005

 - Graduate studies focused on English and American literature, rhetoric, and literary theory
 - Teaching positions gave experience teaching freshman composition to one of the nation’s most spanerse student populations

-Bachelor of Arts in English, Cum Laude, with Minor in Film and Visual Culture, as well as Minor in Philosophy	2000
+*Bachelor of Arts in English, Cum Laude, with Minor in Film and Visual Culture, as well as Minor in Philosophy*, 2000

 - Undergraduate studies focused on American literature, film and media, and literary theory

 ## Additional Education

-**School of Criticism and Theory**
-Cornell University Ithaca, NY
+**School of Criticism and Theory** Cornell University Ithaca, NY *Certificate of Completion*, 2009

-Certificate of Completion, 2009
-“Voice, Representation, Ideology” seminar with Dr. Michael Steinberg and Dr. Suzanne Stewart-Steinberg of Brown University
+- “Voice, Representation, Ideology” seminar with Dr. Michael Steinberg and Dr. Suzanne Stewart-Steinberg of Brown University

 ## Library and Patron Services Experience

 **Indiana University** Bloomington, IN

-Maps Graduate Assistant / Map Collection Assistant / Government Information Reference Assistant
+*Maps Graduate Assistant / Map Collection Assistant / Government Information Reference Assistant*
-*Department of Government Information, Maps, and Microform Services, Herman B Wells Library*, September 2013–present
+Department of Government Information, Maps, and Microform Services, Herman B Wells Library, September 2013–present

-- Scanned maps at archival standards and managed [Indiana Historical Maps digital collection](http://webapp1.dlib.indiana.edu/images/splash.htm?scope=images/VAC3073)
+- Scanned maps at archival standards and managed [Indiana Historical Maps Digital Collection](http://webapp1.dlib.indiana.edu/images/splash.htm?scope=images/VAC3073)
 - Created digital displays, exhibits, finding aids, and instructional material
 - Maintained portions of the department website and blog
 - Provided reference service, handled circulation, and assisted patrons with multiple types of scanners and microform readers
 - Supervised other student workers

-Assistant to the Subject Librarian for Germanic Studies, French & Italian, Philosophy, History & Philosophy of Science, Classical Studies, and Linguistics
+*Assistant to the Subject Librarian for Germanic Studies, French & Italian, Philosophy, History & Philosophy of Science, Classical Studies, and Linguistics*
-*Department of Arts & Humanities, Herman B Wells Library*, August 2014-present
+Department of Arts & Humanities, Herman B Wells Library, August 2014-present

 - Selected materials for French & Italian, Classical Studies collections according to collection development policies
-- Created online instruction material for subject pages on library website

-Instruction Assistant
+*Instruction Assistant*
-*Department of Teaching & Learning, Herman B Wells Library*, September 2013-present
+Department of Teaching & Learning, Herman B Wells Library, September 2013-present

 - Designed and led instruction sessions for undergraduate courses in Business and Life Sciences
 - Consulted with professors to target session content to course outcomes and current assignments
 - Instructed researchers during inspanidual drop-in sessions

-Ethnographic Research Assistant
+*Ethnographic Research Assistant*
-*Department of Library Academic Services, Herman B Wells Library*, September 2013-present
+Department of Library Academic Services, Herman B Wells Library, September 2013-present

 - Conducted field observations, transcribed recordings, analyzed and coded transcripts, and administered surveys for ethnographic studies of undergraduate and graduate library patrons

 **University of Rochester**	Rochester, NY

-Rare Books Manuscripts Clerk
+*Rare Books Manuscripts Clerk*
-*Rare Books and Special Collections, Rush Rhees Library*, May–August 2010
+Rare Books and Special Collections, Rush Rhees Library, May–August 2010

 - Assisted librarians with accessioning and cataloging new materials
 - Registered patrons, pulled requested material, and maintained security of items in rare books reading room

-Technical Assistant and Office Assistant
+*Technical Assistant and Office Assistant*
-*Rush Rhees Library Digital Initiatives Unit*, May 2007–November 2008
+Rush Rhees Library Digital Initiatives Unit, May 2007–November 2008

 - Supported efforts associated with [“The Next Generation of Academics: A Report on a Study Conducted at the University of Rochester,”](http://hdl.handle.net/1802/6053) co-authored with Katie Clark, Jane Smith, and Nancy Fried Foster, 2008
 - Published on [UR Research](http://hdl.handle.net/1802/6053)